Pisistratus: Early life and rise to power

-Not much is known about the early years of Pisistratus' life, but his father, Hippocrates, attended the Olympic Games in either 608 or 604 and during a sacrifice to the gods, the meat was boiled without a fire and was witnessed by Chilon the Lacedaemonian.
+Pisistratus was a native of the deme of Philaidae near Brauron in eastern Attica.
+Not much is known about the early years of Pisistratus's life, but his father, Hippocrates, attended the Olympic Games in either 608 or 604, and during a sacrifice to the gods, the meat was said to have been boiled without a fire, as witnessed by Chilon the Lacedaemonian.
 As a result of this sign, Chilon recommended that Hippocrates send away his wife, if she could bear children, and if he had a son, to disown him.
 Hippocrates did not follow Chilon's advice, and later, he had a son named Pisistratus.

-Originally, Pisistratus became known as an Athenian general who captured the port of Nisaea (or Nisiai) in the nearby city-state of Megara in approximately 565 BC.
+Originally, Pisistratus became known as an Athenian general who captured the port of Nisaea (or Nisaia) in the nearby city-state of Megara in approximately 565 BC.
 This victory opened up the unofficial trade blockage that had been contributing to food shortages in Athens during the previous several decades.

 In the subsequent years after Solon and his departure from Athens, Aristotle reports that the city of Athens was still very divided and in turmoil, with many secondary sources noting the development of three distinct political factions competing for control of Athens and its government.
 According to Aristotle, these groups were partitioned in both a geographic (as documented below) and economic sense.
 The first two factions, based on the plains and the coast, appeared to exist prior to the formation of the third faction.
 The third group, referred to as men of the Highlands (or Hill), had various motives to align with Pisistratus, including those men in poverty, recent immigrants who feared loss of citizenship, and lenders who were denied the ability to collect their debts.
 Names of the competing factions differ according to the accessed source, with some references offering details on each group's composition while others do not: